ACCESS-NRI/access-om3-configs/documentation/docs/pages/infrastructure/Optimisation.md

 control_branch_name: ctrl
 Control_Experiment:
 ```
+Note in the above, the `repository_url` specifies the fork and commit created earlier.

 We then specify a suite of runs, here 50 `MOM6` standalone runs will be set up:
 ```yaml